 There's a single button on the back of the left side.
 Press it to move through options and hold it to select.

-We tested the 55 inch Sony A90J OLED (XR-55A90J), which is also available in a 65 inch size (XR-65A90J).
-We expect our results to be valid for that model as well.
+We tested the 55 inch Sony A90J OLED (XR-55A90J), which is also available in 65 inch (XR-65A90J) and 83 inch (XR-83A90J) sizes.
+The results are also valid for those models.
 The model codes are the same in Europe and the UK.
-There’s also an 83 inch version of the A90J that’s set to launch later in 2021, and while it will likely perform similarly, we don’t know for sure.

 If you come across a different type of panel or your Sony A90J doesn't correspond to our review, let us know, and we’ll update it.
 Note that some tests, like gray uniformity, may vary between individual units.

 Our unit was manufactured in February 2021, and you can see the label here.

 The Sony A90J OLED is an amazing overall TV.
 It’s Sony’s brightest OLED yet, especially when it comes to HDR, and it’s a very well-built TV.
 That said, it also comes with a very premium price tag, and while it has gaming features like HDMI 2.1 bandwidth and VRR support, other OLEDs are better for gaming, like the LG C1 OLED.